 - 2-4 TBSP asparagus pesto (or favorite pesto)

-one 9 oz pkg of frozen chopped spinach [or fresh sauteed spinach]
+- 9 oz frozen chopped spinach (or fresh sauteed spinach)

-optional add-in: splash some extra color into this dish with fresh tomatoes!
+- splash some extra color onto this dish by topping it with fresh tomatoes!

 uber easy crust: